-Coreference resolution allows finding connections between sentences and within them, extracting information from texts, improving the results of text analysis in other tasks, such as translation from one language to another, assessment of the coherence of texts.
+Coreference resolution allows finding connections between sentences and within them, extracting information from texts, improving the results of text analysis in other tasks, such as translation from one language to another, dependency parsing, named entity recognition, assessment of the coherence of texts.
 At the initial stages of research, algorithms based on rules manually formed by experienced linguists were used to search for coreference objects.
 Such algorithms were created for a specific language and had to take into account many features to achieve high results.